tiagofscoelho/projects/PROJECT_00.md

 # PROJECT DESCRIPTION

-(Write a description here)
+Write a description here including:

-What does it do
+ * What does it do
-What's the audience
+ * What's the audience
-What technology will you use
+ * What technology will you use